Sauceyyq/C2F-Fusion/README.md

-# A Texture-Semantic Collaborative Progressive Refinement Fusion Network of Infrared and Visible Images for High-Level Vision Tasks
+# A Texture-Semantic Collaborative Progressive Refinement Infrared and Visible Image Fusion Network for High-Level Vision Tasks

 * * *